Before you jump into Reddit, get familiar with these rules of engagement.

 Reddit may be intimidating to higher ed administrators, but it certainly isn’t to prospective, accepted, and enrolled college students, as well as young alumni.

 In Campus Sonar’s research report, we analyzed over 124,000 conversation mentions by prospective and admitted college students from 2016–2019 and saw a clear growth trend in conversation volume on forums generally, and Reddit specifically.

 Because of the quantity and type of conversation taking place on Reddit, administrators from marketing, admissions, and alumni relations can glean significant value simply by listening to the conversation.
 However, with so much relevant conversation, it can be tempting to impulsively create an account and start posting.

 Reddit users are notoriously harsh on content that appears disingenuous.
 And they aren’t shy about sharing those misgivings.

 If you’re ready to start engaging on Reddit, let’s talk about the right way to do so.
-I like to call these tips my Reddit Rules of Engagement.
+We call these tips our Reddit Rules of Engagement.

 Tip #1: Be you, not a school or department.